codacy/docs/docs/organizations/managing-security-and-risk.md

 # Managing security and risk

-The Security and risk management feature helps you <span class="skip-vale">quickly</span> identify, track, and address security across your organization by automatically opening time-bound, prioritized findings whenever security problems are detected in your organization repositories, in your [connected Jira instance](./integrations/jira-integration.md), or as a result of [penetration testing](https://go.codacy.com/pen-testing-product).
+The Security and risk management feature helps you <span class="skip-vale">quickly</span> identify, track, and address security across your organization by automatically opening time-bound, prioritized findings whenever security problems are detected in your organization repositories, in your [connected Jira instance](./integrations/jira-integration.md), or <span class="skip-vale">as a result of</span> [penetration testing](https://go.codacy.com/pen-testing-product).

 Under Security and risk management, you can find the following pages to help you monitor security on your repositories:

 -   [Overview](#dashboard)
 -   [Findings](#item-list)

+In addition, on these pages, you can [share filtered views of findings](#sharing-filtered-view), [export findings as a CSV file](#exporting-the-security-item-list), and [review severity rules and integration settings](#reviewing-settings)

 ## Overview {: id="dashboard"}

 The **Security and risk management overview** page provides a high-level view of the security posture of your organization, including the number of open findings, the distribution of open findings by severity, the history of finding resolution, and a breakdown of the most high-risk repositories and most detected security categories.

-Use this page to quickly identify areas that need attention and to track the progress of your security efforts.
+Use this page to <span class="skip-vale">quickly</span> identify areas that need attention and to track the progress of your security efforts.

 To access the overview page, select an organization from the top navigation bar and select **Security and risk** on the left navigation sidebar.